rpnlatex v1.4.2

 Single-Key Commands

-• (space) Concatenate the top two stack entries.
+• (space) Concatenate the top two stack items.
+This can also be used to create longer integers from individual digits.

 • Backspace Drop the top item from the stack.